LeoNatan/LNPopupController/README.md

 <img src="./Supplements/scoll.gif"/>

 The `hidesBottomBarWhenPushed` property is supported for navigation and tab bar controllers.
-When set, the popup bar will transition out together with the bottom bar of the container controller. **Opening the popup while it is hidden due to `hidesBottomBarWhenPushed`.**
+When set, the popup bar will transition out together with the bottom bar of the container controller. **Opening the popup while it is hidden due to `hidesBottomBarWhenPushed` is not supported and may preduce undefined behavior.**

 <img src="./Supplements/hidesBottomBar_TabBar.gif" width="320"/> <img src="./Supplements/hidesBottomBar_Toolbar.gif" width="320"/>